H0llyW00dzZ/GoGenAI-Terminal-Chat/README.md

 Interesting to built it in terminal after touring journey through the Go programming language, plus exploring Google's AI capabilities (currently in beta with Gemini).

+> [!NOTE]
+> This repository is specifically designed to adhere to idiomatic Go principles. 🤪

+***Fun Fact***: ***Did You Know?*** If your Go code is a jungle of 'if' statements, it's less "Go" and more "Stop-and-ask-for-directions".
+Flatten those conditionals and let your code run as smoothly as a greased gopher on a slip 'n slide! 🤪

 ## Current Features

 - **Terminal-Based Interaction**: Experience AI chatting within the comfort of your terminal, with a focus on simplicity and efficiency.